Ben Dean

 Docker

-Serveral Finvi products are based on microservices, which are built and delivered as Docker images.
-Most are either built on
+Several Finvi products are based on microservices, which are built and delivered as Docker

-base images from Docker Hub (running Alpine, Debian, or Ubuntu Linux operating systems) or from scratch
+images.
+Most are either built on base images from Docker Hub (running Alpine, Debian, or

 -